 We are big on fermented foods and over the last couple of years, rice and rotis have been replaced most of the time with dosa and idli.
 It was only natural for me to get inclined to having sourdough bread to replace the regular bread.
-I have mentioned earlier how I have endeavoured the sourdough baking journey to introduce it to my daughter who is gluten intolerant.
-I slowly tried to customise it to make Indian dishes like roti, paratha as well with sourdough.
+I have mentioned earlier how I have endeavored the sourdough baking journey to introduce it to my daughter who is gluten intolerant.
+I slowly tried to customise it to make Indian dishes like roti, paratha too with sourdough.

 Sourdough bread is obviously healthier than regular bread which uses commercial yeast.
-The long fermentation of the grains during the process making the sourdough bread breaks down the phytic acid of the grains making it healthier and easily digestible.
+The long fermentation of the grains during the process of making the sourdough bread breaks down the phytic acid of the grains making them healthier and easily digestible.
 And the taste - once you fall in love with sourdough bread, you will never want to have a slice of bread that is not sourdough!

 Baking a perfect loaf of sourdough bread comes with practice.
 The more you bake, the better it gets.
 I have researched, tried, and tested many ways of baking it, using several techniques over the last several months.
 This no-knead sourdough bread recipe here is something that works best for me.
-It is a no-knead recipe where the initial dough is mixed, stretched and folded, left to ferment over the counter first and then in the fridge, and then is baked.
+It is a no-knead recipe where the initial dough is mixed, stretched, and folded, left to ferment over the counter first and then in the fridge, and then is baked.

 We have put in so much love and care to build our starter and finally, it is active and bubbly.
 It's time to put it to good use and get baking.

-Baking a sourdough bread takes time - you have to give time to the dough to ferment.
+Baking sourdough bread takes time - you have to give time to the dough to ferment.
 So, having a baking timeline that fits your schedule is the best way to achieve the perfect loaf of sourdough bread.

 My schedule is this: